FLOOR.MATH

 About FLOOR.MATH 🔗

-When you need to truncate a number towards zero and align it with a specific increment, trust the FLOOR.MATH function in Excel.
-It offers a simple yet powerful way to round down numbers to the nearest specified multiple.
-This is particularly useful when working with data that needs to be organized or categorized in a structured manner based on predefined thresholds or intervals.
-FLOOR.MATH efficiently handles this task by adjusting the input number downwards to conform to the selected significance level while respecting the chosen rounding mode, if specified.
+Use the FLOOR.MATH function in Excel to truncate a number towards zero and align it with a specific increment.
+This function helps you round down numbers to the nearest specified multiple.
+It's useful for organizing or categorizing data based on predefined thresholds or intervals.
+FLOOR.MATH adjusts the input number downwards to match the selected significance level and respects the chosen rounding mode, if specified.

 Examples 🔗